 For a lot of people, figuring out how to watch the Harry Potter movies in order is just as complex as the Star Wars and Marvel Cinematic Universe franchises, which, just as a side note, we make easy for you in our guides to how to watch the Star Wars movies in order and how to watch the Marvel movies in order.
 You'd think Harry Potter would be easier to wrap your head around, after all, if there are seven books, wouldn't it make sense that there'd be seven movies?

 You'd think so, but the movie franchise actually consists of eight films (the final book was split into two) plus the Fantastic Beasts series, which serve as the prequel to the Harry Potter film series.
-So far there are two movies in the Fantastic Beasts film series, with the Fantastic Beasts 3 trailer giving us a glimpse of what's to come in the next instalment that's due to be released this year.
-That takes us to 10 (soon to be 11) films, with more likely to follow.
+So far there are three movies in the Fantastic Beasts film series.
+That takes us to 11 films, with more likely to follow.
 So, as you can see, it's going to get more and more complicated as time goes on.

 Harry Potter movies in chronological order